marcusig/woocommerce-product-customizer/src/readme.txt

 * <a target="_blank" href="https://wc-product-configurator.com/product/save-your-design/">Save your design</a> - Get your customers engaged by enabling them to save the design they’ve made.
 * <a target="_blank" href="https://wc-product-configurator.com/product/variable-products/">Variable products</a> - Use the product configurator with variable products.
 * <a target="_blank" href="https://wc-product-configurator.com/product/multiple-choice/">Multiple choices</a> - Enables multiple choices per layer Ideal for a product’s options, or when having several individual options.
+* <a target="_blank" href="https://wc-product-configurator.com/product/stock-management-and-linked-product/">Stock management / Linked product</a> - Manage the stocks on a choice basis, or link a choice to a product in the shop.
 * For custom needs, contact me <a href="https://wc-product-configurator.com/contact/">here</a>

 == Installation ==